The Traditional Owners of this land are those who identify as

 …knowledge keepers and our protectors of Country, language, culture and story working together, and with new beginnings connect our children and grandchildren to our sands.

 Kimba reached national headlines in November 2021 as the site selected for Australia’s proposed purpose built facility for nuclear waste management.
 The announcement brought a six year negotiation to a conclusion.
 Kimba is a small township in the Upper Eyre Peninsula region of SA.
-For over 40 years, successive Australian governments have attempted to identify such a site, along the way enacting the National Radioactive Waste Management Act (2012) and developing guidelines to address the key issues of safety, cultural heritage, environment, social and economic impact, facility land requirements and consultation.
-The Federal government claims to have acted within the guidelines throughout the site selection process.
+For over 40 years, successive Federal Governments have attempted to identify such a site, along the way enacting the National Radioactive Waste Management Act (2012) and developing guidelines to address the key issues of safety, cultural heritage, environment, social and economic impact, facility land requirements and consultation.
+The Federal Government claims to have acted within the guidelines throughout the site selection process.

 Since Kimba was first proposed as a potential site, the Barngarla People who hold Native Title rights over the ‘determined area’ of the site have opposed it.
 They were excluded from community voting because eligibility criteria for the local government electoral roll meant that Native Title holders were excluded from the ballot.
 In late 2021, the Barngarla Corporation launched legal action to block the decision.
+An informative and detailed account of this dispute can be read here.

 Take Action